emmericp/ixy/README.md

 **Your NIC has full DMA access to your memory.
 A misconfigured NIC will cause memory corruptions that might crash your server or even destroy your filesystem**.
 Do not run this on any systems that have anything remotely important on them if you want to modify the driver.
 Our version is also not necessarily safe and might be buggy.
 You have been warned.

 **Running ixy will unbind the driver of the given PCIe device without checking if it is in use.** This means the NIC will disappear from the system.
 Do not run this on NICs that you need.
-We currently don't check if the device is actually a supported NIC, trying to use another device will crash your system.
+We currently have a simple check if the device is actually a NIC, but trying to use another device could crash your system.

 1. Install the following dependencies
 	* gcc >= 4.8
 	* make
 	* cmake

-	Run this Debian/Ubuntu to install them:
+	Run this on Debian/Ubuntu to install them:

 	```
 	sudo apt-get install -y build-essential cmake